automl/SMAC3/docs/10_experimental.rst

 Installation in Windows via WSL
 ------------------------------

-SMAC can be installed in a WSL (Windows-Subsystem für Linux) under windows.
+SMAC can be installed in a WSL (Windows Subsystem for Linux) under windows.

 **1) Install WSL under Windows**

-Install WSL under windows.
+Install WSL under Windows.
 This SMAC installation workflow was tested with Ubuntu 18.04.
 For Ubuntu 20.04, it has been observed that the SMAC installation results in a segmentation fault (core dumped).

 **2) Get Anaconda**